Pich Sambath

-Pich Sambath (Khmer: ពេជ្រ សម្បត្តិ, also known as Phoeun Sambath (Khmer: ភឿន សម្បត្តិ); born April 14, 2002) is a Cambodian professional Kun Khmer fighter and kickboxer.
-The Kampuchea Thmey Daily previously listed him as a top 10 Kun Khmer boxer in early 2023.
-The Kampuchea Thmey Daily listed him as a top 10 Kun Khmer boxer for 2024.
-He competes in the weight range of 57 kg-60 kg.
+Pich Sambath (ពេជ្រ សម្បត្តិ), also known as Phoeun Sambath (ភឿន សម្បត្តិ; born April 14, 2002), is a professional Kun Khmer fighter and kickboxer from Cambodia.
+The Kampuchea Thmey Daily listed him in the top 10 Kun Khmer boxers of early 2023 and 2024.
+Sambath was listed as a top 5 Kun Khmer fighter at 60 kg in 2025 by CSB Sport.
+He is known for his punches, striking power and endurance.
+He competes in the 57 kg-60 kg weight category.

 Biography

-Pich Sambath, originally named Phoeun Sambath, was born on April 8, 2002, in Kandoul village, located in Kampong Speu province, Cambodia.
-He is the eldest son in a family of farmers and has four siblings: two brothers and two sisters.
-His siblings include his second sister, Phoeun Sambo, his third sister, Phoeun Vann Lean, and his younger brother, Phoeun Vansing, who is also involved in Kun Khmer training.
+Sambath was born on April 8, 2002, in Kandoul village, Kampong Speu province, Cambodia to a family of farmers.
+He is the oldest of four children.
+His sisters are Phoeun Sambo and Phoeun Vann Lean, and his brother is Phoeun Vansing.
+Vansing is also involved in Kun Khmer training.

-Sambath's father, Vong Mil, works as a construction foreman, while his mother, Aun Sok Khim, engages in farming.
-In his early years, Sambath completed education up until the seventh grade at 24 Kanha high school but subsequently dropped out.
+Sambath's father, Vong Mil, is a construction foreman, while his mother, Aun Sok Khim, works in farming.
+Sambath dropped out of school after completing the seventh grade.

-Sambath began his journey in combat sports viewing Kun Khmer as a viable path to improve his family's economic situation.
-He initiated his training in Khmer boxing in 2019, though he temporarily ceased training to pursue other employment opportunities.
-In 2020, he resumed his training at Pich Sophann Kun Khmer Gym under the guidance of coach Pich Sophann (Pech Sophan), who is a famous kick boxer that received his training at the National Defense Council Center under Khmer kickboxing instructor, Chhit Sarim.
+Sambath began Kun Khmer as a method of improving his family's economic situation.
+He began training in Khmer boxing in 2019 but stopped to pursue other employment opportunities.
+In 2020, he resumed his training at the Pich Sophann Kun Khmer Gym under guidance from Pich Sophann, a famous kick boxer.

-In recognition of his mental fortitude and rapid success in the sport, Pich Sambath is known by the moniker "Krabei Prey Moktann" (Khmer language: ក្របីព្រៃមុខតាន់), which translates to "Wild Buffalo Solid Face."
-He has quickly established himself within the professional Kun Khmer circuit, achieving numerous technical knock-out victories in his burgeoning career.
+Sambath is known by the moniker "Krabei Prey Moktann" (Khmer language: ក្របីព្រៃមុខតាន់), which translates to "Wild Buffalo Solid Face."
+He has established himself as a professional Kun Khmer boxer.

 Career

 Kun Khmer

-Pich Sambath had his first fight on February 20, 2021, at Kun Khmer International Marathon friendly match BTV.
-Unfortunately, it was not a good result but was a keen fight with his opponent Toem Savuth for 5 rounds of 3 minutes each.
+Sambath first fought on February 20, 2021, at Kun Khmer International Marathon in a friendly match against Toem Savuth.
+The match consisted of 5 rounds, each being 3 minutes long.
 Sambath loss by split decision.

+Sambath fought Chhut Serey Vannthong in a MAS fight, a nine-minute round where knockout is required to win.
+The match ended in a draw.

-Pich Sambath made Kampuchea Thmey Daily's top 10 list of Khmer boxers who had the best first half of 2023.
-Although Pich Sambath did not make the national team, he won the Carabao championship at the end of 2022 and the 2023 International Krud belt.
+Sambath was listed in Kampuchea Thmey Daily's top 10 list of Khmer boxers for the first half of 2023.
+Sambath did not make the national team, though he did win the Carabao championship at the end of 2022 and the 2023 International Krud belt.